aws/eks-anywhere-build-tooling/projects/fluxcd/helm-controller/README.md

 1. Verify no changes have been made to the [dockerfile](https://github.com/fluxcd/helm-controller/blob/main/Dockerfile) looking specifically for added runtime deps.
 1. Update checksums and attribution using `make update-attribution-checksums-docker PROJECT=fluxcd/helm-controller` from the root of the repo.
+1. Update the version at the top of this Readme.
+1. Run `make generate` from the root of the repo to update the UPSTREAM_PROJECTS.yaml file.